Ballyragget: Economy

-Agriculture and the agri-food industry are the largest employers, with the large Tirlán factory across the river dominating the town's industry for the past forty years.
-The plant at Ballyragget is the largest multi-purpose integrated dairy plant in Europe, and both Glanbia plc and Tirlán can trace their roots to the Avonmore co-operative founded in Ballyragget in the 1960s.
+Agriculture and the agri-food industry are the largest employers, with the large Tirlán factory across the river contributing to the town's economy for several decades.
+According to Tirlán (formerly known as Glanbia), its plant at Ballyragget is "the largest multi-purpose integrated dairy plant in Europe".

-A percentage of the area's residents commute to work (or education) some distance from the town.
+Approximately 39% of respondents to the 2022 census indicated that their commute to work (or education) took longer than 30 minutes.

 Education

-Ballyragget is served by Ballyragget National School was opened following the amalgamation of Scoil Naomh Bhríde and Scoil Chiaráin Naofa in August 2018.
+The national (primary) school in Ballyragget opened, in August 2018, following the amalgamation of Scoil Naomh Bhríde and Scoil Chiaráin Naofa.
+As of 2022, Ballyragget National School had an enrollment of 136 pupils.
 There is no secondary school in the town.

 Politics

 At national level, Ballyragget, as part of the Carlow–Kilkenny constituency, is represented by five Teachtaí Dála in Dáil Éireann.

 At a local level, the town is within the administrative area of Kilkenny County Council.